-Participation and role: through a time-set term, with regular meetings and reporting.
+Participation and role: Through a time-set term, with regular meetings and reporting.

-- Sets the strategic direction, priorities, and guiding initiatives for collective action - Focus on high-level planning, that the activities align with community needs and sector goals - Facilitates collaboration and coordination across model - Represents the interests of the Advisory Circle - Champion 'collective action' with community, donors, and partners, and spread the word about what this collective action is achieving
+- Sets the strategic direction, priorities, and guiding initiatives for collective action - Focus on broad planning, that the activities align with community needs and sector goals - Facilitates collaboration and coordination across model - Represents the interests of the Community Advisory Circle - Champion 'collective action' with community, donors, and partners, and spread the word about what this collective action is achieving.

-The people: representatives from across the model : Action Labs, Community Advisory Circle, board members, staff and external advisors.
+The people: Representatives from across the model: Action Labs, Community Advisory Circle, board members, staff and external advisors.

-Through open dialogue, consensus-building, and collective decision-making, the Core Leadership Circle will ensure that the organization remains responsive, innovative, and deeply connected to its community.
+Through open dialogue, consensus-building, and collective decision-making, the Core Leadership Circle supports the organization in remaining responsive, innovative, and deeply connected to its community.